osajustin/Mock-Microphone-Design/README.md

 # Mock-Microphone-Design

-This project was created for my Engineering Foudnations lab class.
-Tasked with creating something in a CAD software, I decided to create a microphone.
-The silver/gray represent the outter shell of the microphone, the copper represents where all the electrical components would go, and the black represents the microphone shield.
-A few details were left out unintentionally but overall meet the expectations.
+This mock design is of a Focusrite Scarlett 2i2 Microphone created in Inventor.
+I wanted to test my skills and see how accurate measurements played a role in designing in CAD software.

+Parts 1 and 2 are just the shell/casing of the microhpone.
+The black part of Part 3 is the microphone with the shield attached, and the copper part is where the internal electronic components were stored.